keoni29/scpitools/README.md

 python setup.py install
 ```

-# Usage examples
+# Console script

-The basic command structure is
+The basic console script structure is
 scpi [--devices [DEVICES]] [queries ...]

 Where DEVICES is the path to your device, i.e. /dev/usbtmc0, or multiple devices using wildcards like /dev/usbtmc[0-9]*